-The picturesque valley of Soussamir (or Suussamir) is located 150 km from Bishkek, the capital of Kyrgyzstan.
-The valley situated between 2,000 and 3,000 meters above sea level gets its visitors off the beaten tracks to have them enjoy an untouched nature where green pastures and hills stretch as far as the eye can see.
+The picturesque valley of Suusamyr (also written Suussamir or Soussamir) is located approximately150 km from Bishkek, the capital of Kyrgyzstan.
+The valley is situated between 2,000 m (3,562 ft) and 3,000 m (9,843 ft) above sea level.
+It’s a great destination off the beaten paths, to enjoy pure nature and a beautiful panorama of endless green pastures.

-In Soviet times, the Soussamir Valley was an important grazing area for nomads who brought their flocks of sheep to the valley a couple of times per year.
+During the Soviet era, the Suusamyr Valley was an important grazing area for nomads, who brought their flocks of sheep to the valley a couple of times per year.

-In summer, you will come across numerous herds of sheep or horses as well as some yurt camps on your way.
-You can stop by and buy some fresh dairy products such as kurut (small ball of salted yoghurt) or Kymyz (fermented mare's milk) to try out local specialities.
-You will also get to meet a few nomads and incredibly kind and smiling farmers who are always delighted to share some of their daily life with the occasional visitor.
+In summer, you will cross numerous herds of sheep or horses, as well as some yurt camps.
+You can stop by and buy some fresh dairy products such as kurut (salted goat cheese) or Kymyz (fermented mare milk) and try local cuisine.
+You will also get to meet a few nomads and incredibly kind and smiling farmers, who are usually delighted to talk and show you around.

 How to get there?

 From Bishkek, you can take shared taxis to the Suusamyr valley.
 It will take around 4 hours.